Alan-Ali/Alan-Ali/README.md

 # Hi there! 👋

-I'm a recent graduate from Qaiwan International University | UTM Franchise, graduating in August 2023.
 I have a passion for programming and technology, with a strong focus on software development and DevOps methodologies.

 ## 🧑‍🎓 About Me